spothq/cryptocurrency-icons/README.md

 ## Special Thanks 👏

-Thanks to all the [contributors](https://github.com/cjdowner/cryptocurrency-icons/graphs/contributors) who have helped provide their code to my pixels to turn this into a proper, functioning project.
+Thanks to [Christopher Downer](https://github.com/cjdowner) for starting this project and all our wonderful [contributors](https://github.com/hyperdexapp/cryptocurrency-icons/graphs/contributors).